Antibiotics for acne: tetracycline antibiotics

 More about Tetralysal (lymecycline) & how it works

 Tetralysal 300 capsules are manufactured by Galderma.
 The active ingredient, Lymecycline 408mg, belongs to a group of medicines called tetracycline antibiotics.
-The standard dosage is 408mg/300 and is taken once a day.
+It is a prescription-only medicine and the standard dosage is 408mg/300 and is taken once a day.

 Lymecycline is a broad spectrum antibiotic that's effective against a wide variety of bacteria.
 Tetralysal is predominantly prescribed for the treatment of acne.
 However, your GP may also use it to treat other bacterial infections, such as chest infections, urine infections, skin infections, mouth infections and chlamydia.